Your Personalized Safety Planning Guide

 Step 2: Securing Important Documents

-- Government ID / Passport
+- Government ID / Passport (yours & children's)

-- Birth Certificates (Yours & Children's)
+- Birth Certificates (yours & children's)

-- Social Security Cards
+- Social Security Cards (yours & children's)

 - Health Insurance Cards

-- Bank Account/Credit Card Info (with contact numbers)
+- Bank Account / Credit Card Info

 - Lease or Deed to Home